datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:b8f71cf4de
 ## Does age play a role?

 Another variable that could influence survival is age; since it's probable that children were saved first.
-You can test this by creating a new column with a categorical variable `Child`. `Child` will take the value 1 in cases where age is <18, and a value of 0 in cases where age is >=18.
+You can test this by creating a new column with a categorical variable `Child`. `Child` will take the value 1 in cases where age is less than 18, and a value of 0 in cases where age is greater than or equal to 18.

 To add this new variable you need to do two things (i) create a new column, and (ii) provide the values for each observation (i.e., row) based on the age of the passenger.